getify/You-Dont-Know-JS/types & grammar/ch4.md

 So, why make it act falsy?
 Because coercions of `document.all` to `boolean` (like in `if` statements) were almost always used as a means of detecting old, nonstandard IE.

 IE has long since come up to standards compliance, and in many cases is pushing the web forward as much or more than any other browser.
-But all that old `if (document.all) { /* it's IE */ }` code is still out there, and is probably never going away.
+But all that old `if (document.all) { /* it's IE */ }` code is still out there, and much of it is probably never going away.
 All this legacy code is still assuming it's running in decade-old IE, which just leads to bad browsing experience for IE users.

 So, we can't remove `document.all` completely, but IE doesn't want `if (document.all) { .. }` code to work anymore, so that users in modern IE get new, standards-compliant code logic.